addyosmani/backbone-fundamentals/index.md

 })(jQuery);
 ```

 This is our model of a book.
 It contains a defaults property that gives us default values for all the values we want our model to contain.
 Note that I have wrapped everything in a self executing/invoking function with the argument “jQuery”.
 This is standard procedure to prevent polluting the global scope and to avoid any collisions with the $ variable.
-The model in itself isn’t very useful so we need to pair i with a View.
+The model itself isn’t very useful so we need to pair it with a View.
 For the view we need a template so open up index.html and create a template from our bookContainer we created earlier:

 ```html
 <!DOCTYPE html>